 The small flame, about 8” high, is believed to be thousands of years old.
 It burns in a grotto of the 35-foot Eternal Flame Falls and takes some effort to view it.

 The trail is 1.12 miles roundtrip and difficulty is rated moderate.
 Thankfully, the trail was dry during this expedition.
-Since it’s a dirt trail, I can see how rain could cause muddy and slippery conditions, especially on the steps.
-Although framed, the step centers are solid dirt.
+Since it’s a dirt trail, I can see how rain could cause muddy and slippery conditions, especially on the steps, although they are reinforced.
 There is an incline descending the trail and because it’s not a loop, you’ll need to climb up those steps to return to the parking area.
 It’s not super hard but does take some energy.

 It’s a pretty, shaded trail and I loved looking up at the tall trees providing cover.
 Along the hike, I noticed a tree with a gorgeous and gnarly network of above-the-ground roots reaching out and greeting hikers.